AndyP01/ads-over-mqtt/README.md

 </TcConfig>
 ```

+> [!NOTE]
-Beckhoff also provide a plugin for Mosquitto named ***“TcMqttPlugin.dll”***.
+> Beckhoff also provide a plugin for Mosquitto named ***“TcMqttPlugin.dll”***.
-This was developed to enable the definition of access rights between the individual TwinCAT ADS routers.
+> This was developed to enable the definition of access rights between the individual TwinCAT ADS routers.
-***However, development and support of this plugin has been discontinued, so it is not recommended for future use.***
+> ***However, development and support of this plugin has been discontinued, so it is not recommended for future use.***

 Secure TLS connection on the TwinCAT side can be configured requiring the use of certificates and keys.